truenas/middleware/docs/userguide/index.rst

 .. note:: if you get the error "Resource busy" when you run the **dd** command, go to Applications → Utilities → Disk Utility, find your USB thumb drive, and click on its partitions to make sure all of them are unmounted.
-If you get the error “dd: /dev/disk1: Permission denied”, run the **dd** command by typing **sudo dd if=FreeNAS-9.3-RELEASE-x64.img of=/dev/disk1 bs=64k**, which will prompt for your password.
+If you get the error "dd: /dev/disk1: Permission denied", run the **dd** command by typing **sudo dd if=FreeNAS-9.3-RELEASE-x64.img of=/dev/disk1 bs=64k**, which will prompt for your password.

 The **dd** command will take some minutes to complete.
 Wait until you get a prompt back and a message that displays how long it took to write the image to the